-• The phases used in the harmonic boundary conditions are specified with respect to the start of the simulation.
+- The phases used in the harmonic boundary conditions are specified with respect to the start of the simulation. - The speeds for the major tidal constituents can be found on the NOAA Tides and Currents Website: http://tidesandcurrents.noaa.gov/.

 Water Level Time-Series Curve